tonethar/IGME-230-GDD-2017-Fall/projects/capstone-project.md

 - a discussion of the technologies and/or techniques that were used
 - if it was a group project, detail your exact role
 - multiple screenshots
-- ideally a demo video
+- ideally a link to a demo video that is hosted on YouTube or Vimeo
-- if possible, a web playable version
+- if possible, a web playable version of the project

 There are many ways to publish your portfolio of work to the web:
 - https://www.behance.net